misterconnolly/MyReads/README.md

 This is a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.

-This was a project assignment for the Udacity React Nanodegree program, demonstrating following React concepts:
+This was a project assignment for the Udacity React Nanodegree program, which demonstrates the following:
 - UI Rendering with JSX
 - State Management
 - Hooks